Netnod/FPGA_NTP_SERVER/FPGA/targets/ntps_vc709_riscv/README.md

 "ntps" running in a Xilinx Virtex 7 XC7VX690T FPGA on a VC709 reference board.

+This is yet another variant of the vc709 implementation, this one adds a RISC-V processor (NEORV32) which replaces the I2C-AXI bridge.
+This will allow us to put more intelligence in the FPGA and simplify the I2C interface.

 Requirements for using the FPGA images
 ======================================